cristianoliveira/distributex/README.md

 # distributex

-> adjective
->
-> Spread from a central location to multiple points or recipients.
-Opposite of concentrated

-This is a POC of a federated application combining the Xs of NGINX and HTMX
+This is a POC of a federated application combining the Xs of NGINX and HTMX (AKA micro-frontends)

 ## Architecture